Dr Now Diet Plan

 The strict nature of the diet serves multiple purposes.
 It helps in reducing the size of the liver, a common issue in obese individuals, to lower the risk during bariatric surgery.
 It also aims to foster discipline in eating habits, preparing patients for the post-surgery lifestyle changes necessary for long-term weight management.

 It's important to note that the Dr. Now Diet is tailored to each patient's specific health needs and is closely monitored by medical professionals.
 This diet is not a one-size-fits-all solution and is typically not recommended for the general public, particularly because of its extremely low-calorie limit.
 It's designed for individuals under professional medical supervision, especially those preparing for or recovering from bariatric surgery.
 We have developed a comprehensive plan for the Dr. Now Diet, which is essential for anyone considering this highly restrictive program.
-Given its low-calorie and nutritionally specific nature, this plan will serve as an indispensable guide
+Given its low-calorie and nutritionally specific nature, this plan will serve as an indispensable guide.

 How to use the Dr. Now Diet Plan Template?

-• Print option: If you prefer a physical copy, print out the template for manual tracking and planning.
+Click the link on our page to access the Dr. Now Diet Plan.
+If you prefer a physical copy, print out the template for manual tracking and planning.
+It is also accessible and customizable on the Carepatron app.

-Step 2: Determine your caloric intake
+Step 2: Determine caloric intake

-Step 3: Familiarize yourself with permissible foods
+Step 3: Familiarize the patient with permissible foods

 Step 4: Plan your meals